OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     binary_file = File(path='source.bin', iotype='out', binary=True,
                             extra_stuff='Hello world!')

-Note that the *path* must be a descendant of the parent component's path, as explained in :ref:`Files-and-Directories`.
+The *path* must be a descendant of the parent component's path, as explained in :ref:`Files-and-Directories`.
 The *binary* flag can be used to mark a file as binary.